0nix/ggj21/twine/evidence_questioning.md

 ### 2.3 Owning Wealth of Nations (super leader +1 OR leader +1)

 You report that in the preliminary sweep of Albert Hassel's apartment you found a book that was clearly of some relevance to Leitzka.
 Upon inspection, you discover that the book was entitled "Wealth of Nations", translated.
 The book had a dust jacket on to make it look like as if it was a cookbook, which was clearly an attempt to hide its contents.
-This was a likely attempt to hide the contents of the book and as such highly suspicious of being an unauthorized publication.
+This was an attempt to hide the contents of the book, and as such highly suspicious of being an unauthorized publication.

 Both Lieutenant Sessler and Sergeant Bayer nod in unison, Sessler chuckles a bit while Bayer rubs his chin stubble.

 "Well, well," Sessler says in a playful tone.
-"This is worth being late for dinner."
+"This's worth being late for dinner."

-"I'll say.
+"I will have to concurr.
 Someone is going to be charged with possession of state-prohibited literature."
 Bayer snorts.
 "When was that book banned, Lieutenant?"

 "Since Yalta, for all I care."
 Sessler says, handwaving the question away as if it wasn't even worth uttering.

 "Agent, do you have any indication of who owned that book?"
 Bayer asks you.

 "Again with the silly questions, Sergeant.
 You're missing the point!"
 Sessler interjects, not allowing you to answer.
-"It clearly belongs to Hassel, and even if it doesn't we have a probable cause to arrest and prosecute this man."
+"It clearly belongs to Hassel, and even if it doesn't we have a probable cause to arrest and prosecute."

 "Well, Lieutenant, let's not get ahead of ourselves."
 Bayer responds in an almost professorial tone.
-"It's not enough."
+"It is not enough."

 "Not enough?"
 Sessler chides in disbelief.
-"Not enou-Do you want to do your job with snow mittens, Bayer, or are you a Sergeant of the Ministry of State Security?"
+"Not enou-Do you do your job with mittens, Bayer, or are you a Sergeant of the Ministry of State Security?"

 "Lieutenant, I must insist.
 Let's not get ahead of ourselves."
 Bayer says in the same professorial tone, leaning on every syllable to get his point across.
 "I am not disagreeing on the merits of the evidence itself."

 Lieutenant Bayer leans back, his chair scraping the concrete floor and making that awful noise once again.
 "Then enlighten us, O Wise One!
 What manner of sage knowledge do you have from beyond the walls of this most fair yet secluded land!"
 He says with the same nasally mocking tone one would expect from a schoolyard fight.

 Sergeant Bayer glares at Lieutenant Sessler for a few seconds before responding.
-"I find it hard to believe that literature that has been banned from this country since it's very founding simply appeared on the living room table of a citizen that, up until now, has not had a prior record of unpatriotic activity."
+"I find it hard to believe that literature that has been banned from this country since it's very founding simply appeared on the living room table of a citizen that, up until now, has not had prior record of unpatriotic activity."

 "Does that truly matter, Bayer?"
 Sessler grunts with derision.

 "Oh I don't know, is the Pope Catholic?"
 Sergeant Bayer responds with the same mocking tone as Sessler adopted.
 "Of course it matters.
 If it means maintaining the surveillance, we may learn much from the end of the line of a subversive chain of command.
-This information stream will remain unmolested by the knowledge they are being watched.
-That book must have come from somewhere and we must know who smuggled it in."
+This information stream will remain unmolested, so long as they unaware that they are being watched.
+That book must have come from somewherem, and we must know who smuggled it in."

 Lieutenant Sessler started chuckling.
 "Unbelievable" he whispers.

 "Excuse me, Lieuten-" Sessler starts to admonish.

 "You're unbelievable, Sergeant.
 We have a criminal here.
 Is that not enough for this unit anymore?
-Do you want to have this criminal here corrupting the mind of another citizen of this Republic, with words you and I know are completely against the Party and everything we stand for.
-At least, I should expect we both do.
+Do you want to have this damned criminal corrupting the mind of another citizen of this Republic, with words you and I know are completely against the Party and everything we stand for?
 And you want it to let it slide?"

 Sergeant Bayer adjusts his black necktie and grabs the first few papers from the surveillance dossier, clearing his throat.
-"Let us remind ourselves, Lieutenant Sessler, the purpose of this mission."
+"Let us remind ourselves, Lieutenant Sessler, of the purpose of this mission."
 He says with tremendous condescension in his voice.
 "According to the documents here, this operation looked to establish culpability of being related or being a member of a subversive organization with designs to disrupt the security and harmony of the State, is that not?
-Wasn't that very suspicion, a suspicion you found to be credible beyond my purview mind you, what brings us here every night?" /n/n Sessler stays silent, refusing to respond.
+A suspicion you found to be credible, beyond my purview mind you, what brings us here every night?" /n/n Sessler stays silent, refusing to respond.

 Bayer hounds him further.
 "Is it not, Lieutenant Sessler?
-Group membership?
+A charge of group membership?
 Something this book may be evidence of but has yet to indicate any additional persons?"
 He inquires.

 Sessler continues to stay silent, Bayer tuts and shakes his head in disgust.

-"It is, Lieutenant.
-What we have here is an illegal book.
+"What we have here is an illegal book.
 There is merit in pursuing that investigative line through our current surveillance.
-It would concern us where Hassel got that book.
+It would concern us to know where Hassel got that book.
 They are a clear and present enemy."
 Sergeant Bayer says, in that sort of manner when you announce you're done discussing a topic.

 Lieutenant Sessler disagrees.
-"And I say, get him right now to an interrogation chamber, and we'll know right away."
+"Get him to an interrogation chamber now, and we'll know right away!"

 Sergeant Bayer massages his temples, clearly annoyed.
 "Wrong!
-He does not benefit in any way in telling us anything we might think is the truth and I would not like to go and spin on the word of a criminal if it can lead us to what is the true enemy of the state."
+He does not benefit in any way from telling us anything we might think is the truth!
+And I would not like to go and spin on the word of a first-time offender if it can lead us to the true enemy."

 "What you're suggesting is waiting."
 Lieutenant Sessler responds with disgust.
 "No problem gets solved by waiting.
 Are we even the Ministry of State Security at this point?!
 Ten years ago-"

-"Ten years ago this Ministry replaced enforcement of the law with fear!
-Fear, uncertainty, and doubt!
-Our Politburo has decided that we shall stop wasting our time prosecuting the populace at large while the enemies of this nation run amok!
+"Ten years ago this Ministry replaced enforcement of the law with iron and blood!
+A policy that has wasted this organization's time and resources so we would be feared!
+Our Politburo has decided that we shall stop wasting our time bleeding the populace at large dry while the enemies of this nation escape between the cracks!
+Under my watch we will be sharpshooters, not disgusting western hillbillies!
 I have that mandate, Lieutenant Sessler!
 We both do!"
 Sessler shouts.
 As he finishes, silence falls in the room.

 [You argue that in any other circumstance the detention of Albert Hassel would be immediate, given the delicate situation it would be advisable to allow him to think he's not being watched.]

 Sessler nods in approval, tutting.
 "Much as it displeases me, I have to agree with Agent Brownie.
 Even worse, I agree with you, Sessler.
 I don't want these traitor rats to smell the poison before it kills them.
-Let us wait first to see the extent of these wretched individuals, and we'll see who are they and how many."
+Let us see them first."

 (leader +2)

 [You argue that given Hassel's history, he might be even an unwitting door to a subversive organization that has the potential of appearing on the surveillance during the coming days.]

 Bayer grunts in approval.
-"It's nice to see some actual intelligence work suggested from the agent who will perform it."
+"It's quite nice to see some actual intelligence work suggested from an intelligence agent."
 He looks into your eyes, smiling a grin a devil would admire.
-"We'll be there watching, and we might just arrest and jail the traitors and the Western scum who want to destroy us from the inside out."
+"We will be there watching, and we might just arrest and jail the traitors and the scum who want to destroy us from the inside out."

 (superleader +2)